dragosdrg1/numbers-toolkit/README.md

         copyRandom():
             - Copy to clipboard the number generated when the specific button is pressed

+        !!!
+JAVASCRIPT NEED TO BE UPDATED !!!

 ## File Dependencies

-- The website utilizes the Bootstrap framework for styling
+- The website is in index.html where HTML and JavaScript code is located
 - The CSS styles are defined in the main.css file
 - A favicon and background image located in images folder are used for enhanced visual appearence

 ## Notes

 - The application relies on the browser's JavaScript functionality and may not work properly with JavaScript disabled.
-- I know that the project has a terribled designed css, but I've tried very hard to fix this but I could not figure out how to fix it
-- I will do my best to rewrite the css in the future
+- The website utilizes the Bootstrap framework for styling buttons
+- You can add any features as you want

 ### Enjoy using Numbers Toolkit website!